EXPECTANT MOTHER FAQS

 Movements of the baby are usually first felt between the 4th and 5th months (18-20 weeks).

-What is a glucola screen and when should it be done?
+What is a glucola screen and when should it be done during pregnancy?
 [Back to Top]

 This test detects diabetes of pregnancy.
 We recommend testing at 24-28 weeks gestation.
 Fasting is not required.
 Testing can be done at any time during the day.
 The test involves drinking a sweet liquid and having a blood sugar test performed one hour later.
 If this test is abnormal, you will need a more extensive three-hour glucose tolerance test.